AlonXt/dream-test/README.md

 **Prerequisites:**

 - AWS account
-- Disclaimer: the cloud_formation.yaml is not working, but gives a sense of the design
+- Disclaimer: the cloud_formation.yaml is not production ready, but gives a sense of the design
   - You can paste and view it in the ["Application Composer"](https://aws.amazon.com/application-composer/) on AWS console

 **Step 1:** Create a new Aurora PostgreSQL cluster in the AWS Console